Postupice: History

-The first written mention of Postupice is in a deed of Ottokar I of Bohemia from 1205, where he confirmed the ownership of the village by the Ostrov Monastery.
+The first written mention of Postupice is in a deed of King Ottokar I from 1205, where he confirmed the ownership of the village by the Ostrov Monastery in Davle.

+Demographics

+Transport

+Postupice is located on the railway line Benešov–Vlašim.

 Sights

 The village of Jemniště is known for the Jemniště Castle.
 It is a Baroque residence built by František Maxmilián Kaňka in 1724–1725 for Count Frances Adam of Trauttmansdorff.
 At the turn of the 18th and 19th centuries, the French-style garden was remodelled into an English-style park.
 In 1868, the residence was bought by the Sternberg family.
 It was returned to their ownership in 1995.
 Part of the castle is open to the public and offers sightseeing tours.